Hgy1014/scAGDE/README.md

 # System Requirements
 ## Hardware requirements
-`scMGCA` package requires only a standard computer with enough RAM to support the in-memory operations.
+`scAGDE` package requires only a standard computer with enough RAM to support the in-memory operations.

 ## Software requirements
 ### OS Requirements